 The following figure represents the geographical distribution of the grant-receiving households by states compared to the 2001 national grant disbursements released by the Oportunidades program.
 At glance, the MxFLS survey seems to contain program participants at a similar pattern of distribution as represented in the nationwide distribution.
 The MxFLS survey also does not collect data from every state in Mexico: the data only include information from 16 out of the 32 states in Mexico.
-Both the nationwide program participants' distribution and surveyed program participants' distribution show a high density of grant-receiving households in the southern states3.
+Both the nationwide program participants' distribution and surveyed program participants' distribution show a high density of grant-receiving households in the southern states.
 This distribution is similar to that of the national distribution of households in poverty, which suggests that the survey does reflect the trends in the program.
-The models will try to control for differences in regional distribution by adding state dummies.
+The models will try to control for differences in regional distribution by adding state dummies and cluster the standard errors by municipality.